T

 +

-Yes, you can safely drink tap water in Munich.
-The city's tap water is of excellent quality and is regularly tested to meet strict drinking water standards.
+Yes, tap water in Munich is perfectly safe and of excellent quality to drink.
+It comes directly from protected underground sources and is regularly tested.
 You can confidently refill your water bottle from any tap or public fountain, saving money and reducing plastic waste.

 How much cash should I bring to Munich?